ayushk16/life-skills-track/focus-management.md

 3. **Prioritize Tasks:** Identify and focus on the most important and high-impact tasks during your deep work sessions.
 Concentrate on activities that provide the most significant results.

-## 3. How can you implement the principles in your day to day life?
+## 3. How can you implement the principles in your day-to-day life?

 To implement deep work principles in daily life:

 1. Set aside specific hours daily for focused work.
 2. Find a quiet, distraction-free space.
-3. Disconnect from phones and emails, establish separate business contacts if necessary.
+3. Disconnect from phones and emails, and establish separate business contacts if necessary.
 4. Avoid multitasking and concentrate on one task at a time.
 5. Take short breaks every 25-30 minutes.
 6. Reward yourself with short relaxation after a deep work session.